chrischang5/Sudoku-Explorer/README.md

 javac -version
 ```

-Both commands should output a version number matching the version selected on Oracle's Java installation.
+Both commands should output a version number matching the version selected during the Java installation.
 The following outputs were received on a machine with Java SE 14 installed.

 Input:
 ```bash